eslager/TGIS504_Winter2023/lab3-instructions.md

 I recommend using [this tutorial](https://openlayers.org/workshop/en/vector/style.html) to help you with the styling.
 It comes from a longer OpenLayers workshop but covers the concepts you will need to complete this step.
 Remember that you'll need to import modules AND write your methods.
 If you get a message in the JS console that some method you use is undefined, chances are good you forgot to import the necessary module(s).

-Remember as well that you will need to examine the nps-project.json file to figure out which property stores the information about whether a site is a national park or another NPS site.
+Use what you learned last quarter about conditional styling (if/else statements may come in handy) and remember as well that you will need to examine the nps-project.json file to figure out which property stores the information about whether a site is a national park or another NPS site.

 If you're feeling ambitious and want to challenge yourself for bonus points, search for documentation, tutorials, and/or forum posts that will help you figure out how make the features clickable so that the user can click a polygon to get a pop-up that tells them the name of the park and any other information from the GeoJSON you want to include.